AdamJelley/aligning-agents-like-llms/index.md

-In this project, we investigate training an agent by following the modern Large Language Model (LLM) alignment pipeline of unsupervised pre-training, supervised fine-tuning and reinforcement learning from human feedback (RLHF) on the Xbox game <a href="https://www.bleedingedge.com/en">Bleeding Edge</a>.
+This paper draws analogies between decision-making agents and Large Language Models (LLMs), and argues that agents should be trained like LLMs to achieve more general, robust, and aligned behaviors.
+As a proof of concept, we investigate training an agent by following the modern LLM training pipeline of unsupervised pre-training, supervised fine-tuning and reinforcement learning from human feedback (RLHF) on the Xbox game <a href="https://www.bleedingedge.com/en">Bleeding Edge</a>.
+This page provides videos of our agent at each stage of alignment, demonstating the benefits and effectiveness of training agents like LLMs.

 ## Motivation

-Training an agent with imitation learning provides a scalable approach to learning how to behave in a complex 3D environment from high-dimensional visual information (pixels).
-However, imitation agents do not always perform the desired behaviors when deployed!
+Large Language Models (LLMs) demonstrate impressively general capabilities resulting from large-scale pre-training.
+Training an agent with large-scale imitation learning provides an analogous approach to learning in complex 3D environments from high-dimensional visual information (pixels).
+However, agents trained to imitate large-scale behavior data do not always perform the desired behaviors when deployed.

 <figure>
 <video autoplay muted loop playsinline style="pos: left; width: 49%">